 Carbon monoxide is a colorless, tasteless, odorless gas.
-It is a by-product of combustion in engines.
-The engines in your motor home and generator system produce it constantly while they are running.
+It is a by-product of the burning of fossil fuels (gasoline, LP gas, diesel fuel, etc.).
+The engines in your tow vehicle and generator (if equipped), furnaces, water heater, LP gas refrigerator and range produce it constantly while they are operating.
 CARBON MONOXIDE IS DEADLY.
 Please read and understand the following precautions to protect yourself and others from the effects of carbon monoxide poisoning.